oschulz/julia-course/MachineLearning/Basics/README.md

 Content:

-* Fitting a gaussian process
+* Fitting a Gaussian process
-* Approximate Bayesian inference on the hyperparameters of a gaussian process
+* Approximate Bayesian inference on the hyperparameters of a Gaussian process
-* Learning kernels of gaussian processes (Bayesian nonparametrics)
+* Learning kernels of Gaussian processes (Bayesian nonparametrics)